brisenwhyte/fakenews/README.md

 3. Front End
 This is the user interface for the application.

+4. Download the model files
+navigate to Deepfake\Model Creation create a folder models go to this link https://drive.google.com/drive/folders/1V_0ZWi4r4oATYh6GF2CZbw3MjCBQyYGG?usp=sharing wnload the models and paste them in  that folder and youre good to go

 Setup and Running
 Navigate to the Directory:
 cd UI\fake-news-detection-system